Therapy is hard, but it doesn’t have to be a drag.

 How much does it cost?

 My fee for individuals of any age is $200 per 50-minute session.
-I also offer longer sessions at a pro-rated rate (for example, my fee for a 90-minute family therapy session would be $360).

 I do not accept insurance at this time, but I can provide an invoice (or ‘super bill’) for you to request a reimbursement from your insurance provider.